 Never, never, NEVER place a fire put directly on a wooden or composite deck.
 Potential expensive issues due to the use of a fire pit on a wood deck range from full-on fire damage and the destruction or weakening of the decking and the supporting structure, to cosmetic damage from scorching.
 Similarly, plastics (polypropylene, PVC, etc.) are commonly used in composite decking, so the risk of warping and melting under high-heat conditions, like those produced by a fire pit, is something to be aware of as well.
 Polypropylene can start melting at 320° F and PVC at 212° F; Trex itself has stated publicly that their “decking will soften as low as 176 degrees Fahrenheit.”

-To avoid damage and a potential fire disaster, there are specially made fire pit mats to place u which are made to withstand the extremely high temperatures a pit can reach.
+What should you put under a fire on your deck?
+To avoid damage and a potential fire disaster, there are specially made fire pit mats to place underneath, which are made to withstand the extremely high temperatures a pit can reach.
 For a DIY option, simply arrange pavers or bricks in the area where your fire pit will be placed.
 Be cautious when placing the pavers on a composite deck to minimize scratching the surface.

 Location, Location, Location

 A wooden or composite deck isn’t the only thing that can be damaged by lit fire pit!
 No matter how big your outdoor space may be, the risk of your home catching on fire is a very real one.
 The heat produced by a fire can damage your siding, leading to unsightly exterior or costly repairs.
 Your fire pit should never be flush against the side of your house, garage, or any other structure.
 This ought to go without saying, but sometimes people don’t think through the potential consequences of starting a fire.
 They may think that being outdoors is enough to keep them safe.